Qusz/bistro-landing-page/README.md

 A simple landing page built with SASS and a bit of JavaScript.

 ## Introduction
-This is a training project I built to practice SASS + BEM and building responsive landing pages in general.
+This is a training project I built to practice SASS + BEM and building responsive landing pages.

 ## Built with
 - SASS